 The road to Manderley lay ahead.
 There was no moon.
 The sky above our heads was inky black.
 But the sky on the horizon was not dark at all.
 It was shot with crimson, like a splash of blood.
 And the ashes blew towards us with the salt wind from the sea.

 Author Daphne du Maurier was born in London in 1907 and began writing in her ’20s.
 Rebecca made her famous.

 Du Maurier grew up in a privileged world and knew how to write about it.
 Here she is in a photo taken at Menabilly with her three children.
 It was a place she loved:

-I’ve read Rebecca and watched the movie countless times since I was a teenager, but I’ll never forget the first time I read it and how shocked I was by the various twists and turns in the story.
-Any other Rebecca fans out there?
+I’ll never forget the first time I read this novel as a teenager and how shocked I was by the twists and turns and “shocking reveals” in the story.
+It’s still one of my favorites.